Bren2010/draft-key-transparency/draft-mcmillion-key-transparency.md

 # Ciphersuites

-Each Transparency Log uses a single ciphersuite, chosen when the log is initially created, that specifies the following primitives to be used for cryptographic computations:
+Each Transparency Log uses a single fixed ciphersuite, chosen when the log is initially created, that specifies the following primitives to be used for cryptographic computations: